alibaba-go/bluto/README.md

 ### Basic
 Bluto gives you a commander by calling Borrow(), an interface to run Redis commands (GET, SELECT, etc.) over a Redis connection pool that simplifies all the pool's management.

+**RESTRICTION**:
+* The first argument of the command should be a result.
-**RESTRICTION**: Please be sure the first argument in commander's args is result and all commands should ends with Commit().The optional arguments are passed as variadic args.
+* All commands should end with Commit().
+* Optional arguments are passed as variadic args.

 See full redis commands: